How to get current date and time in seconds in JMeter?

 Solution:

-There is a simple way to generate the timestamp in second in JMeter script.
-Instead of writing BeanShell or Groovy code, you can use the below statement where you want to pass the timestamp in second:
+There is a simple way to generate the timestamp in seconds in the JMeter script.
+Instead of writing BeanShell or Groovy code, you can use the below statement where you want to pass the timestamp in a second:

 ${__time(/1000,)}